wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-sql-scale-guidance.md

 <a name="Indexing"></a>
 ## Indexing

 When you start to see problems with your query performance, the first thing you should investigate is the design of your indexes.
-Indexes are important because they directly affect how the SQL engine executes a query.
+Indexes are important because they directly affect how the SQL engine executes a query.Â

 For instance, if you often need to look up an element by a certain field, you should consider adding an index for that column.
 Otherwise, the SQL engine will be forced to perform a table scan and read each physical record (or at least the query column) and the records could be substantially spread out on disk.